Skip to main content

 How does my device connect using a Hologram SIM?

 Your device connects to the internet through a Hologram SIM using the device’s modem.
-Each SIM can have one or more installed connectivity profiles.
+Each Hologram SIM supports multiple mobile cores, which we display as connectivity profiles.
 A profile lets your device connect to the internet through a specific set of networks and countries as defined by the SIM’s data plan.
 SIM connectivity overview

 Device information